Problem solving in the “real world”

 I LOVE the point Boaler makes about challenge.
 We know that our brains learn more when they have to practice information in more than one way–and we build our brains by making mistakes.
 Isn’t that AMAZING?
 We need to teach our students this…that we actually LEARN by making mistakes.
 If this is true, Boaler stresses that we HAVE to put students in situations where they grow their brains–and they must face challenging tasks to do that!
 (Insert shameless product plug here: That is TOTALLY what my perseverance problems, Thinker Tasks, and Open Ended Challenges are all about–putting students in a position where they need to struggle a little bit!)

-Finally…collaboration.
-If you tuned in to my FB live last night, I shared the statistic that researchers say that as much as 60% of our classroom math time should be spent having students engaged in meaningful math talk.
+Finally…Boaler mentions collaboration.
+Researchers say that as much as 60% of our classroom math time should be spent having students engaged in meaningful math talk.
 60%!
 That leaves 40% of the time for EVERYTHING else…grading, minilessons, practice pages.
 If this is true, we truly must be seeking out meaningful, engaging tasks that get students talking about math.
+Watch for even more information about this coming soon.

 Meg